semgrep/semgrep-docs/docs/semgrep-ci.md

 ### Custom rules

-Run custom rules by using  identifier (e.g., `s/susan:named-rule`) in the same manner as done for registry rules and rulesets.
+Run custom rules by using their identifiers (e.g., `s/susan:named-rule`) in the same manner as done for registry rules and rulesets.

 If no rule configuration is found in a GitHub Action workflow or GitLab CI/CD file, Semgrep CI will look for rules specified by configs in the `.semgrep.yml` file in your repository, or load all rules from the `.semgrep/` directory in your repository.
 If none of these provide a configuration, Semgrep CI will exit with a failing status code.